NouryJanse/recipes/README.md

 - client-app
 - client-server

 The app generates groceries shopping lists from recipes.
 Recipes that you can create yourself or pick from the database of inspiring recipes by others.
 Note that this app is a work in progress and that its purpose is mostly to demonstrate my experience, current skillset at last but not least: interests as an engineer 🧑‍💻.
-Please refer to some screenshots below.
+Please refer to some screenshots at the bottom.

 🎈 **it's not possible to run this platform locally without a Cloudinary, a PostgreSQL db and a MongoDB db (which need be set in various .env files).
 Please contact me for a demo. 🎈**